davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 it page 1.
 The robot clicks some random link on page 1 and is led to page 2.
 On page 2, the robot clicks another random link and is led to page 3 and so on.
-Let's assume that, if this process continues on forever, the robot would eventually visit every page on the web^[Attentive readers may realize that this is not entirely true.
+Let's assume that, if this process continues on forever, the robot would eventually visit every page on the web.^[Attentive readers may realize that this is not entirely true.
 For instance, if the robot navigated to a page with no links, it would get stuck.
-For now, we assume the robot *will* visit every page and that there are no strange circumstances that would cause the robot to get stuck in a certain pattern.].
+For now, we assume the robot *will* visit every page and that there are no strange circumstances that would cause the robot to get stuck in a certain pattern.]
 We can imagine that the robot might find itself revisiting certain pages that are referred to often by others.
 These pages which are more commonly encountered are the important pages on the internet.
 Such pages could be ones like *wikipedia.com* or *nytimes.com*.